-One of the aims of the Midlands4Cities Summer School: Telling a Story: An introduction to Research in Arts & Humanities is to provide UG students with a new experience with the aim of encouraging them to consider a future career or a PhD in Arts and Humanities.
+One of the aims of the Midlands4Cities Summer School - What next?
+What does Arts and Humanities postgraduate research look like? is to provide UG students with a new experience with the aim of encouraging them to consider a future research career or PhD in Arts and Humanities.